developerniki/reddit-scraper/README.md

 ## Future work

 - [x] Finish the `sync_with_zotero.py` script.
+- [x] Add two scripts for manually adding Zotero submissions that failed to be added automatically.
+- [ ] Do not add the same submission twice to Zotero.
+- [ ] Add Zotero items to the correct sub-collection.
 - [ ] Handle papers for which we failed to obtain metadata or which failed to sync to Zotero because of missing fields.
     - [ ] Handle PubMed and NCBI URLs by extracting the PMID or PMCID from the URL.
     - [ ] Implement a way to fetch the metadata from PDFs.
-- [ ] Add Zotero items to the correct subcollections.
 - [ ] Store the metadata separately from the raw data in a file called `metadata/<filename>.json` and move the original data to a file called `raw/<filename>.json`.